hz6/Flask_Movie_API/README.md

 This is a backend API build in Python Flask

 # Function
-You can add a movie with 'title' and 'rating'.
+You can add a movie with 'title' and 'rating'.\n
 You can view all the movies in the database.

 # Technology